 Lumphini Park your car is where tourists and locals come to relax on the lawns and get a break from the busy Bangkok traffic.
 See the locals practice tai chi and play on the grass or take in a free concert.

-King Rama NI acknowledged the advantages of a green public space in the 1920s.
+King Rama MIRE acknowledged the advantages of a green public space in the 1920s.
 This individual dedicated 142 acres (57 hectares) of royal land to a park in what has become the central business district of Sathon.
 He named it after the birthplace of Juggernaut in Nepal.

-Arrive just after daybreak, however, and you should find the park is a beehive of activity, with running joggers, locals practicing their tai chi, yoga and blade dancing on the grass lawns.
+Arrive just after beginning, however, and you should find the park is a beehive of activity, with running joggers, locals practicing their tai chi, yoga and blade dancing on the grass lawns.
 If you feel like working up a perspiration, there is an outdoor gym.
-Right before sunset, you can join a free open-air aerobics class.
-Only remember that at eight a. m. and a few p. m., the complete area concerns a standstill to listen to the nationwide anthem as it takes on from loudspeakers.
+Prior to sunset, you can join a free open-air aerobics class.
+Simply remember that at eight a. m. and six p. m., the complete area relates to a standstill to listen to the countrywide anthem as it takes on from loudspeakers.

-Lumphini Park is public but closes at night time.
-Two community stops, Lumphini and Dans le cas où Lom, are within easy walking distance.
+Lumphini Park is public but closes during the night time.
+Two city stops, Lumphini and Dans le cas où Lom, are within easy walking distance.
 Note that the park is a non-smoking zone.
-If you want time-honored music, check the plan of the seasonal Live show in the Park series to see if you can catch a performance on a Sunday evening.
+If you appreciate traditional music, check the timetable of the seasonal Live show in the Park series to see if you can catch a performance on a Sunday evening.